 Galaxy City Center Hotel

-This place which has been recently renovated, is an affordable place to stay in the center of Patra, with well-equipped suites featuring hypoallergenic pillows, an electronic safe, and a minibar.
-There is an atmospheric lobby with comfortable seating areas and a fireplace.
+This recently renovated property is an affordable option in the center of Patra, with well-equipped suites featuring hypoallergenic pillows, an electronic safe, and a minibar.
+The lobby features an atmospheric layout with comfortable seating areas and a fireplace.
 The hotel is close to Patra port and the intercity bus station.

 Astir

-This hotel is located in the center of Patras, a short walk from the old harbor.
+This hotel is centrally located in Patras, a short walk from the old harbor.
 It offers affordable but luxurious accommodation right next to the train and bus station.
-It boasts an underground garage and a rooftop restaurant that is open in summer, with panoramic views of the Gulf of Patras and an outdoor pool.
+It features an underground garage and a rooftop restaurant open in summer, with panoramic views of the Gulf of Patras and an outdoor pool.

 Maison Grecque Hotel Extraordinaire

-This is a 4-star hotel located in a historical building of the city of Patras, within 600 meters from the center.
-It offers homemade breakfast and stylish rooms, only a short distance from the Patra port.
+This 4-star hotel is located in a historic building in Patras, within 600 meters of the city center.
+It offers homemade breakfast and stylish rooms, just a short distance from Patra Port.

 Porto Rio Hotel